Blaizzy/mlx-embeddings/docs/Manpage.md

 Unless `HOMEBREW_NO_INSTALL_CLEANUP` is set, `brew cleanup` will then be run for the installed formulae or, every 30 days, for all formulae.

+* `-d`, `--debug`:
+  If brewing fails, open an interactive debugging session with access to IRB or a shell inside the temporary build directory.
 * `--env`:
   If `std` is passed, use the standard build environment instead of superenv.
 If `super` is passed, use superenv even if the formula specifies the standard build environment.
 * `--ignore-dependencies`: